Orcomp/Boxstarter/Readme.md

 - Save Chrome settings
 - Save browser sessions (active tabs)
 - Take screenshot of desktop
 - Get latest Windows ISO and burn on disc.
 (See Re-Install Windows section below.
-Use "Create Windows 10 installation media").
+Use "Create Windows 10 installation media".
+This can take several hours!).
 - Pre-download necessary drivers (Chocolatey will install the "Dell command update", which is all we need).
 - Keep Windows Enterprise license handy